Christian Support Group Meetings Location:

 BRIGHT TOMORROWS recognizes that not only are those diagnosed with specific health challenges in need of support, and educational opportunities, family and friend support givers and caregivers do as well.
 BRIGHT TOMORROWS offers two different support group opportunities.
 These are described below.

-BRIGHT TOMORROWS SUPPORT GROUP (BTSG) meetings for adults with bipolar disorder or major depressive disorder take place September through May, typically on the FIRST & THIRD Thursday evenings (7:00-8:30 p.m.).
+BRIGHT TOMORROWS SUPPORT GROUP (BTSG) meetings for adults with bipolar disorder or major depressive disorder take place September through May, typically on the FIRST & THIRD Thursday evenings.
+The FIRST meeting is from 7:00 – 8:00 p.m. and the THIRD is from 7:00 – 8:30.
 This is a curriculum-based psycho-educational support program that gives to participants helpful tools.
 This opportunity inspires hope and affirms the Christian faith as participants join together with others on a similar healing-recovery journey.

 PARTICIPANT PRECONDITIONS: One must be an adult who (1) has been diagnosed with a bipolar disorder (manic-depressive disorder) or a unipolar disorder (major depressive disorder); (2) has a current medical, clinical, and/or therapeutic care connection; and (3) are current with their medications.